Udayk02/tagitup/README.md

         *   Select a file from the results to open it.
     *   **`TagitUp: Refresh View`**: Manually refreshes the TagitUp view contents.
     *   **`TagitUp: Clear All Tags`**: Removes *all* tags from *all* files in the workspace state (requires confirmation).
 Use with caution!
+    *   **`TagitUp: Export Tags into a JSON file`**: Export all tags into a JSON file with certain format that can be imported.
+    *   **`TagitUp: Import Tags from a JSON file`**: Import tags from a JSON file and merge them with existing tags.
+Only tags with under a valid format are imported.

 ## Contributing